-We have also been engaged to report on supplementary information other than RSI that accompanies Lane Fire Authority's financial statements.
-We will subject the following supplementary information to the auditing procedures applied in our audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with GAAS and will provide an opinion on it in relation to the financial statements as a whole:
+We have also been engaged to report on supplementary information that accompanies Santa Clara Rural Fire Protection District's financial statements.
+We will subject the following supplementary information to the auditing procedures applied in our audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America and will provide an opinion on it in relation to the financial statements as a whole:

-- 1. Combining Balance Sheet and Combining Statement of Revenues, Expenditures, and Changes in Fund Balances for all Nonmajor Governmental Funds, if any - 2.
-Schedules of Revenues, Expenditures, and Changes in Fund Balance Budget and Actual Nonmajor Special Revenue Funds, Debt Service Funds, and Capital Projects Funds, if any - 3.
-Schedule of expenditures of federal awards
+- 1. Schedules of Revenues, Expenditures, and Changes in Fund Balance Budget and Actual General Fund and Major Special Revenue Funds, if any - 2.
+Combining Balance Sheet and Combining Statement of Revenues, Expenditures, and Changes in Fund Balances for all Nonmajor Governmental Funds, if any - 3.
+Schedules of Revenues, Expenditures, and Changes in Fund Balance Budget and Actual Nonmajor Special Revenue Funds, Debt Service Funds, and Capital Projects Funds, if any

 The objectives of our audit are to obtain reasonable assurance as to whether the financial statements as a whole are free from material misstatement, whether due to fraud or error; issue an auditor's report that includes our opinion about whether your financial statements are fairly presented, in all material respects, in conformity with the modified cash basis of accounting, and report on the fairness of the supplementary information referred to in the second paragraph when considered in relation to the financial statements as a whole.
-Reasonable assurance is a high level of assurance but is not absolute assurance and therefore is not a guarantee that an audit conducted in accordance with GAAS and Government Auditing Standards will always detect a material misstatement when it exists.
+Reasonable assurance is a high level of assurance but is not absolute assurance and therefore is not a guarantee that an audit conducted in accordance with GAAS will always detect a material misstatement when it exists.
 Misstatements, including omissions, can arise from fraud or error and are considered material if there is a substantial likelihood that, individually or in the aggregate, they would influence the judgment of a reasonable user made based on the financial statements.
-The objectives also include reporting on: